 I’m really happy with the feedback I’m getting from the Music Lab Task Cards.
 With excitement, comes questions so I thought I would go ahead and add a Q & A page for the Music Lab Task Cards as the questions are coming in…

-What are Music Lab Task Cards?
-Simply put, music lab task cards is a tool to keep students focused, engaged and on task during their music lab time.
+What is Music Lab Task Cards?
+Simply put, music lab task cards are a tool to keep students focused, engaged and on task during their music lab time.
 Whether you want students working on the iPad/Tablet, Computer, using a Game, creating something fun on the Keyboard or writing on a worksheet, these task cards make prep time a snap!
 (Be sure to watch the video that is linked at the end of this Q & A.)

-Do you have a list of apps that is included?
+Do you have a list of apps that are included?
 I want to make sure that I have those apps already.
 I did not include a list because the music lab task cards are meant to cover more than just apps.
 I would constantly be updating the list since technology is always changing.
 (Yay for free updates!)
 To give you a better idea, in the bundle I give you enough task assignments that could literally last you for YEARS without ever repeating a task card.
 It is NOT meant to go out and purchase everything on each card.
 Just use what you already have and if you are interested in some others you can look at them and decide if that is something you want to get or not.
 But it’s not necessary to have everything.
 I don’t…

 I bought the bundle but am not seeing any instructions or the video tutorial, etc. What am I missing?
-You can find all the instructions and details, including how to join the Facebook page, link for the video tutorial, etc… in the ‘READ FIRST’ file.
+You can find all the instructions and details, including how to join the Facebook page, a link to the video tutorial, etc… in the ‘READ FIRST’ file.
 If for some weird reason you are missing that file (it seems to be that some computers are blocking this file from being downloaded), please email me or send me a private message on Facebook because you NEED this file!

 Wow!
 You include so much.
 That is going to take a lot of printing!
 Do you have a solution for this?
 Yes, while you certainly can print the task cards (if you are a member of MTNA use your discount card, or if you have an HP printer, there is a great ink subscription service you can sign up for), you don’t have to.
-In your “read first” file, I include a link for a video tutorial in how I work around the printing issue through an app.
-Another thing to think about is to print just the task cards and do the reflection cards digitally OR visa versa.
+In your “read first” file, I include a link to a video tutorial in how I work around the printing issue through an app.
+Another thing to think about is to print just the task cards and do the reflection cards digitally OR visa-versa.
 Matter of fact, I would recommend using these task cards digitally.
 Because there are so many different ages, levels, needs of students, I had to be pretty ‘general’ in the assignments.
 If you have something specific that you want a student to really focus on when they are doing the assignment, simply type in a note for that student in their digital folder. (see the video example below)

 I can’t afford the bundle right now, can I purchase just one edition now and apply that price towards the bundle?
-Oh how I wish there was a way to do this!
+Oh, how I wish there was a way to do this!
 Unfortunately, TpT doesn’t have the ability to do this yet.
-They are aware of this, and hopefully it is something that will be implemented in the future.
+They are aware of this, and hopefully, it is something that will be implemented in the future.
 But for now, it’s just not possible.

 What if I have an app or software program that you don’t on a task card?
 Not a problem!
 I anticipated that this would happen, so I included 2 different editable options.
 Just pop in your resource and you are good to go!

 You mention there are 3 free updates a year, how do I go about accessing those updates?
 Yes, updates will be held 3 times a year in August, April and December.
 When the update is ready, all you need to do is go to “My TpT”, then “My Purchases” and then find the file and re-download.
 Great value!
-Also remember to request to join the Facebook page where you can contribute to those updates as well as receive continued support.
+Also, remember to request to join the Facebook page where you can contribute to those updates as well as receive continued support.

 These seem to be “general” assignments.
-For example in Music Ace it doesn’t tell them exactly what lesson to work on.
+For example, in Music Ace, it doesn’t tell them exactly what lesson to work on.
 I would like to be specific especially for certain students and different needs.
 How can I make this happen?
-Yes, while some of the task cards are more specific, there are others where the resource itself, like Music Ace or ClassicsForKids.com for example, is packed full of different games, lessons and activities to do.
+Yes, while some of the task cards are more specific, there are others where the resource itself, like Music Ace or ClassicsForKids.com for example, is packed full of different games, lessons, and activities to do.
 Because of this, I had to keep them general.
 In those cases you can do a few things… 1) You can simply tell the student the specifics such as what lesson to work on, etc. (If you have a whiteboard in your studio, just quickly write it on the board) 2) You can edit the task card and copy/add/change/include what you want.
 3) You can edit several versions of the task card depending on the students.
-And my personal favorite… 4) You can just go into that students digital folder (see video tutorial including in the file) and add in a custom note for them.
+And my personal favorite… 4) You can just go into that student’s digital folder (see video tutorial included in the file) and add in a custom note for them.
 Remember task cards can be repeated.
 I include a tip on this in the file on how to repeat a task card in a different way.

 For a 30 minute session about how many cards would you recommend for a little one (5-8), tween (9-12), & teen (13-16)?
 Great question!
 This is going to vary really on the particular task card.
 Here’s an example… If I wanted to focus on Music History that week, I might start off with a QR code video for them to watch.
 The length of the video will first determine how many other cards that I will have time for.
-If it’s a 3 minute video than I’ll know that I may want one or two more depending on the next card.
+If it’s a 3-minute video than I’ll know that I may want one or two more depending on the next card.
 For the little one if they are receiving an early childhood QR code card, many of those have them drawing as well, so they might only need one more task.
-For the older one’s I might follow up with an app and a keyboard activity if there is still time.
+For the older ones, I might follow up with an app and a keyboard activity if there is still time.
 My recommendation is to give one more than you think they’ll need.
 Have that “extra” one available “if time”.
 If there isn’t time, no problem.

 How many cards are included in each edition?
 In the bundle?
 Another great question.
 This information is in the descriptions, but I’ll answer it here too!
 The bundle currently has 488 task cards.
 (Creativity- 100; Ear Training- 48; Early Childhood- 64; Music History- 56; Note Reading- 52; Rhythm- 36; Sight-Reading- 44; Theory- 88).
 Keep in mind that these numbers will continue to grow with the free updates!

 Since I can’t really preview the lab cards, just wondering if they coordinate with any particular theory program?
 I’m assuming the ideas are pretty general?
 If so, is it fairly easy to put together a lab program each week without hours of pre planning by using these lab cards?
 Loving these questions!
 They do not coordinate with any particular theory program.
 I did this on purpose because there is SO much out there.
-Also I prefer to give lab assignments based on themes.
+Also, I prefer to give lab assignments based on themes.
 So I might concentrate on rhythm one week, theory the next or I might do monthly themes where we only do rhythm and then the next month composition, etc. Just to quickly clarify before answering the second half of the question.
 You CAN preview the lab cards.
 In the bundle when you click on preview, it will open up some pages.
 Now that preview is harder to see, so what I would suggest is clicking on the individual editions such as theory and click on that preview.
 That will give a bigger preview to look at.
 Hope that helps!
 Now back to the other half… While I don’t personally coordinate lab to specific pages or programs a student is doing in their lesson, I would imagine it wouldn’t be hard to glance at the cards and see what would work with a program.
 Because they are pretty general, you may have to add a little more to it (see “general” assignment question) for a specific student but you can take that on a weekly or monthly basis.
 I won’t promise that these cards are so detailed that you won’t have to edit at all.
 That just isn’t possible with so many teaching situations to work around.
 I personally plan on adding little notes either digitally or just writing on the white board.
 I don’t want to make it any more complicated than it has to be.
-(Also see Rosemarie’s answer in the comments below, thanks Rosemarie!)
+(Also see Rosemarie’s answer in the comments below, thanks, Rosemarie!)

 Are the task cards separated into particular levels?
 While I would have loved to do that, I found it was going to be way to complicated and time consuming as I came upon way too many variables that I would have to consider.
 The only exception and the reason I decided to make separate cards for early childhood was because I wanted to separate apps that were for younger students in the age range of 4-6 years old or early beginners.
 For my studio, I don’t even bother to organize them by level.
-I simply look at what I want to do that week or month (I like to go by themes if possible) and pull out one’s I think would be a good match for most of the kids.
-Then if I have a couple students that could use an added challenge, I might pull out a couple different one’s for them OR on the flip side if I had a couple one’s that would struggle with the cards I chose, I would pull out a couple different one’s for them.
+I simply look at what I want to do that week or month (I like to go by themes if possible) and pull out cards I think would be a good match for most of the kids.
+Then if I have a couple students that could use an added challenge, I might pull out a couple different ones for them OR on the flip side if I had a couple one’s that would struggle with the cards I chose, I would pull out a couple different one’s for them.
 So basically a card A group and a card B group and possibly a card C group.
 It’s best to just plan a month in advance (I know a teacher who did her whole year in advance- that is my goal for this coming school year) and figure all that out and then it’s done.
 I do know there was another teacher that did go through all the cards and leveled them.
 You can ask in the forums who that was so she can chime in.
 Of course, you are certainly welcome to do that. 😉 I think once the initial time to do that is done, than any updates shouldn’t be as time consuming.

 I don’t currently have a lab.
 Are these task cards something I could use?
 Unless you plan on implementing a lab in the future, I would not purchase them.